esamattis/node-promisepipe/README.md

 ## Why?

-Stream piping in node.js is cool, but error handling is not because streams do not bubble to the target streams.
+Stream piping in node.js is cool, but error handling is not because streams do not bubble errors to the target streams.

 For example if the previous example is written like this: